Forge FC: Rivalries

-Forge has a rivalry with Toronto-based York United FC, with matches between the two club referred to as 905 derbies.
+Forge has a rivalry with Inter Toronto FC, with matches between the two club referred to as 905 derbies.
 As two of the founding members of the Canadian Premier League, the clubs contested the league's inaugural league match on April 27, 2019 at Tim Hortons Field which ended in a 1–1 draw.

 A competitive rivalry with Calgary-based Cavalry FC developed during the 2019 season, as the clubs broke out as the league's top teams and faced off nine times, including meetings in the Canadian Championship and the CPL Finals.
 The natural rivalry has been described as the best in the league.